etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

 ### Adding entity fields

 Once we have the projection, we must define which fields we want to retrieve.
-For it in the Tables and columns window we look for the table M_Product and in the Projection tab navigate to the Entity Field tab and add the following fields:
+For it, in the Tables and columns window we look for the table M_Product and in the Projection tab navigate to the Entity Field tab and add the following fields:

 |  Field Name         |  Property             |
 | ------------------- | --------------------- |